-IT’S-A THIRTY MINUTE DRIVE SOUTH of Hollister in California, and embodies a puzzling array of intersecting fault lines and formations.
-There’s Pinnacles Fault, sandwiched between granitic basement rock structures to the West, and Pinnacles Volcanic features to the East.
-Then there’s the Chaloné Creek fault, neighbored by the Temblor mix of rock structures fanning across its East, and paralleling Pinnacles Volcanic protrusions to its West.
-The area is dotted by scenic locations, labeled with inspirational names like Resurrection Wall, Machete Ridge, and Monolith.
+THIRTY MINUTE’S DRIVE SOUTH of Hollister in California.
+It embodies a puzzling array of intersecting fault lines and formations.
+There’s Pinnacles Fault, sandwiched between granitic basement rock structures to the West, and Pinnacle Volcanic features to the East.
+There’s Chaloné Creek fault, neighbored by the Temblor mix of rock structures fanning across its East, paralleling Pinnacles Volcanic protrusions to its West.
+Dotted by scenic locations, labeled with inspirational names like Resurrection Wall, Machete Ridge, and Monolith.

 Recently, William and his family camped in Pinnacles National Park.
-They departed their San Francisco Bay Area home at 11 a.m. on the Thursday before Memorial Day Weekend, and enjoyed a pleasant drive past farmlands and unexpected vineyards before arriving in the park; a day ahead of the anticipated crowd of Holiday outdoor enthusiasts.
+Departing their San Francisco Bay Area home at 11 a.m., Thursday before Memorial Day Weekend.
+Enjoying a pleasant drive past farmlands and unexpected vineyards before arriving at the park.
+One day ahead of the anticipated crowd of Holiday outdoor enthusiasts.

 He approached the counter as young Shila’s eyes widened.
 The boy was drawn towards aisles loaded with camper snacks like graham crackers, cheap chocolates, and marshmallow fluff spread.
 William and Becky waited in-line behind a heavy-set woman who spoke to the counter attendant.

 The attendant spoke in a low monotone voice.
 “Yeah.
 That’s the registration fee.”

 The woman half-turned while speaking aloud.
 “George!
 We gotta pay thirty dollars for registration!?
 I thought you paid!”